 - I contributed some mini documentation fixes to elementaryOS and the community over there was helpful and responded fast.
 It looks like a nice place to hang out, a place an Apple fanboy would feel at home.

 - Years of listening to the Linux Unplugged podcast have slowly, but surely brainwashed me.

-I expected a dull card box box with a computer, like the Lenovo ones I often order for work, but no, the XPS came in a slick black box ready to be pulled out, very Apple-esk.
+I expected a dull cardboard box with a computer, like the Lenovo ones I often order for work, but no, the XPS came in a slick black box ready to be pulled out, very Apple-esque.
 The battery was fully charged and getting started was as easy as it should be.
 I was greeted by a little video and followed the installation without any problems.
 Not once did it mention

-fdisk, not once did I wonder if I should or should not create a swap partition, not once did I see an
+fdisk, not once did I wonder if I should or should not create a swap partition, not once did I see a

 ncurses screen, perfect.

 The screen is gorgeous.
-The glossy QHD+ screen is what I have come to expect from Apple's Retina screens and the XPS lives up to that expectation.
-I quickly hooked up a 27" 4K display over USB-C and I only needed to fine tune the scaling in the settings to make it look good.
+The glossy QHD+ screen is what I have come to expect from Apple’s Retina screens and the XPS lives up to that expectation.
+I quickly hooked up a 27" 4K display over USB-C and I only needed to fine-tune the scaling in the settings to make it look good.
 USB, yes, you can drive a screen over USB these days, crazy.
 Ubuntu looks great out of the box.
-I expected needing to fiddle with the settings but no, the HDPI stuff just worked.
+I expected to need to fiddle with the settings but no, the HDPI stuff just worked.